mduranx64/swift-games/README.md

-# swift-chess
+# swift-games
-A Chess game made in Swift
+A collection of classic board games made in Swift